gustavonq/hyojun.fuzzy-finder/README.md

 * new themes;
 * run levenstain algorithm when no results were found;
-* test pages over phantom to make realible tests. (today is only url fetch);
+* test pages over phantom to make more realible cache (today is only url fetch);

 ####Fork it, make it better and send your pull request!